edrlab/webpub-viewer/README.md

 2. with assets served by r2-streamer-js (in-memory model);
 3. embedded in exploded EPUB files themselves.

-Example EPUBs *The Call of the Wild* and *A Journey to the Center of the Earth* have been kindly offered by Jellybooks.
+Example EPUBs *The Call of the Wild* and *A Journey to the Centre of the Earth* have been kindly offered by Jellybooks.

 ### Static

-The `examples/static` folder contains the webpub-viewer (`viewer` folder), an example file (`TheCallOfTheWild` folder), and a `static-server.js` script running a local server using Node.js + Express.
+The `examples/static` folder contains the webpub-viewer (`viewer` folder), two example files (`TheCallOfTheWild` and `AJourneyToTheCentreOfTheEarth` folder), and a `static-server.js` script running a local server using Node.js + Express.

 This example runs on `https` so you’ll need to trust the provided `webpubViewer.pem` self-signed certificate that node and express use to create an https server.